Tommy (1975 film): Casting

 It was announced that Roger Daltrey would play Tommy and Keith Moon would play Uncle Ernie.
-Various rumours spread over who would play other cast members with names such as David Bowie, Elton John, Barbra Streisand and Mick Jagger being mentioned.
+Various rumours spread over who would play other characters with names such as David Bowie, Elton John, Barbra Streisand and Mick Jagger being mentioned.

 Daltrey was cast at Russell's specific request, over the wishes of Daltrey's own management.

-In December it was announced Ann-Margret would play Tommy's mother.
+In December, it was announced Ann-Margret would play Tommy's mother.
 Ann-Margret was cast because, according to Russell, "I needed a superb singer."

-Jagger was reportedly offered the role of The Acid Queen but insisted on singing three of his own songs so the role was given to Tina Turner.
+Jagger was reportedly offered the role of The Acid Queen but insisted on singing three of his own songs, so the role was given to Tina Turner.

 Jack Nicholson agreed to play a small role because "Russell's films intrigue me, some I like very much, some I don't like at all, and I want to find out what makes them tick."
+Russell originally considered Peter Sellers for the role of The Specialist.

 Russell says Pete Townshend wanted Tiny Tim to play Pinball Wizard but Stigwood overruled him.
 Elton John initially turned down the role of the Pinball Wizard and among those considered to replace him was David Essex, who recorded a test audio version of the "Pinball Wizard" song.
 However, producer Robert Stigwood held out until John agreed to take the part, reportedly on condition that he could keep the gigantic Dr. Martens boots he wore in the scene.
+John later wore the boots in a brief scene in the music video for his song "Nikita", which was directed by Russell.